 Working & Job Opportunities at The Hideout Lodge & Guest Ranch

-We embrace diversity as an asset, authenticity, honesty, great work ethics, going the extra length, creativity, discipline, hard work, a passion for the outdoors, horses, ranching and working hard as a team to offer our guests at the guest ranch the best ever Western equestrian experience.
+We embrace diversity as an asset, authenticity, honesty, great work ethic, going the extra length, creativity, discipline, hard work, a passion for the outdoors, horses, ranching and working hard as a team to offer our guests the best Western equestrian experience possible.

 The 3 C’s

 The core of our culture is what we call The 3 C’s of Character, Conduct and Competence.
 We can train someone for Competence, but the other two C’s (Character and Conduct) are inherent and tell a lot about a person based on how they behave and present themselves in all situations.
 Although we work hard, we also have a lot of fun.
 Our goal is to be the best.
 To help us achieve that goal, we try to pick the best staff possible and take care of them to best of our abilities.
 Being part of our team will enrich your life experiences and create memories for both you and the guests we serve.

 Along with living on a spectacular riding, working cattle and adventure ranch with access to approx. 650,000 acres for recreational use, your duties will be both challenging and rewarding.